Job Title: Coalition Coordinator

 Classification: Exempt; Administrative

 The Coalition Coordinator provides support for the coalition director and the coalition.
 The coordinator is responsible to support the coalition mission and day-to-day operations including community engagement and communications.

-- Works as a team member with the coalition and legal applicant staff to meet the grant goals and objectives
+- Works as a team member with staff, coalition members, and stakeholders to meet the grant goals and objectives

-- Continually broadens expertise in the area of prevention and coalition development
+- Continually broadens expertise in the area of substance use prevention, harm reduction, and coalition development

 - Assists in the recruitment and retention of coalition members of all backgrounds, identities, and lived experiences

-- Provides development/support, plans with and grows the Latinx and youth coalition.
+- Provides development/support, plans with and grows the Latinx and youth coalitions

 - Supports the development, direction, and evaluation of fundraising activities